 Educate your students about the abundant wildlife found in Sungei Buloh Wetland Reserve from the comfort of your classroom!
 Catch a glimpse of otters frolicking in a pond, or migratory birds feeding at Sungei Buloh Wetland Reserve.

 Streamed ‘live’ through our Animal Cams, this is part of our initiative to bring nature closer to you.
-You can choose to click on the videos below to view saved footage or view ‘live’ images from one of our three cameras.
+Click on the videos below to view saved footage.

 Two otters decided to visit the Whimbrels that had been resting peacefully on a mudflat, and stirred up some excitement in the water and the air!